DoomslayerKj/DualSense-Two-Phase-USB-Attack/README.md

 "Bus 002 Device 008: ID 054c:0ce6 Sony Corp.
 DualSense wireless controller (PS5)"

+2.Install all the required dependencies using the setup.sh script, MAKE SURE TO RUN IT WITH SUDO PRIVILEGES!!

 ### **🧠 Project Architecture & Technical Goals**

 The lab is split into two distinct phases, comparing the "polite" and "hostile" methods of USB communication: